 My work seeks to highlight the aspects of our lives we tend to sweep under the carpet, those grey areas we keep hidden for fear of ridicule.
 I’m interested in the personality traits we edit out, the ones which make us unique and our lives richer.
 More than ever we are presented with a technological, polished version of life to aspire to by the media, and we have new opportunities to create our own presentation.
+I seek to illustrate my own experience of mental health issues in order to connect with those around me.

 I grew up in a different age, with inadequate hair products, before crisps came in tubes, and measuring how popular we are wasn’t by the number of ‘likes’ ‘friends’ and ‘followers’ you had.
 I fear we’re losing important communication skills, and hope that I can make some lost connections with those that don’t feel they fit into the new sleek ‘sexier’ version of the world.